ResearchObject/ro-crate-py/CONTRIBUTING.md

 $ git push origin master
 ```

-If you need help with git and GitHub, head over to the [GitHub docs](https://docs.github.com/en/github).
+If you need help with Git and GitHub, head over to the [GitHub docs](https://docs.github.com/en/github).
 In particular, you should be familiar with [issues and pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).

 ## Making a contribution

 Contributions can range from fixing a broken link or a typo in the documentation to fixing a bug or adding a new feature to the software.
 Ideally, contributions (unless trivial) should be related to an [open issue](https://github.com/researchobject/ro-crate-py/issues).
 If there is no existing issue or [pull request](https://github.com/researchobject/ro-crate-py/pulls) related to the changes you wish to make, you can open a new one.

 Make your changes on a branch in your fork, then open a pull request (PR).
 Please take some time to summarize the proposed changes in the PR's description, especially if they're not obvious.
-If the PR addresses an open issue, you should [link them].
+If the PR addresses an open issue, you should [link them](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).

 ## Contributing documentation

 Currently, documentation consists of a few [Markdown](http://daringfireball.net/projects/markdown) files such as this one.
-Read the [Mastering Markdown] guide for quick introduction to the format.
+Read the [Mastering Markdown](https://guides.github.com/features/mastering-markdown) guide for a quick introduction to the format.
 Before opening the PR, you can check that the document renders as expected by looking at the corresponding page on the relevant branch in your fork.

 ## Contributing software